How to start a K-9 unit in a correctional facility

 Trained dogs have been used since ancient times to help track escaped prisoners and maintain civic order.
-In fact, it was their renowned nose and trainability that helped coin the word "sleuth," from the Scottish idiom "slough dogs," or bloodhounds.1 And while contemporary K-9s are predominantly associated with police, their use in corrections is making a comeback.
+In fact, it was their renowned nose and trainability that helped coin the word "sleuth," from the Scottish idiom "slough dogs," or bloodhounds.
+While contemporary K-9s are predominantly associated with police, their can also be of great use in a correctional facility.

-Using dogs inside prisons is a huge benefit, says former corrections and SRT officer Bill Reynolds, who now runs the Philadelphia-based Reynolds Canine Academy.
+Using dogs inside prisons can offer huge benefits.
 From cell searches and extractions to riot control, these animals, if trained properly, can mean more productivity, more safely.

-These dogs are trained to apprehend and take down an unruly inmate, making it safe for the CERT to come in a take over.
-(Also read Dave Young's piece, K9 for use in CERT and SORT.)
+Cell extractions: These dogs are trained to apprehend and take down an unruly inmate, making it safe for CERT to come in and take over.

 How much is that doggy in the window?